Tropical storm watch issued for South Florida; Alex expected to form by Friday evening, forecasters say

 A system officially becomes a tropical storm when its maximum sustained winds are between 39 mph and 73 mph.
 Systems become hurricanes when the maximum sustained winds are 74 mph or greater.

-The upper-level winds could keep the system as a tropical depression or low-level tropical storm.

-“As the system moves northward, it will be running to more vertical wind shear so that will probably limit how strong it will get, at least initially,” Kottlowski said.

-“We kind of think the main thing that people need to focus on from this system is the rain, and it looks like the highest chance for flooding rainfall from this will be over the southern third of the state of Florida, so roughly anywhere from Naples to Vero Beach and on southward, that’s what appears to be at this point the most likely areas to see some very heavy rainfall.”
+“We kind of think the main thing that people need to focus on from this system is the rain, and it looks like the highest chance for flooding rainfall from this will be over the southern third of the state of Florida, so roughly anywhere from Naples to Vero Beach and on southward, that’s what appears to be at this point the most likely areas to see some very heavy rainfall,” said AccuWeather senior meteorologist Dan Kottlowski.

-Kottlowski said if the system becomes tropical, the northeast to southeast quadrants will produce the heaviest rainfall.

-“The more organized it is, the more concentrated it will bring heavy rainfall to sections of southern Florida,” he said.
-“But if it remains disorganized then there will be a much larger area that could see heavier rain.
-Maybe the rainfall is not as heavy, but you could still end up with several inches of rain over a much larger area.”
+Fort Lauderdale will host a free sand bag distribution for residents from 8 a.m. to noon Friday at Mills Pond Park, 2201 NW Ninth Ave.
+There’s a limit of 10 bags per vehicle and residents should take their own shovel.

+The City of Pembroke Pines is also offering a site for residents to pick up no more than six sandbags per car from the Howard C. Forman Health Park at 1001 Poinciana Drive and from the William B. Armstrong Dream Park at 1700 NW 160th Ave between 7 a.m. and 4 p.m.
+Friday.
+Shovels will be provided.

 This is a La Niña year, meaning water temperatures will be warmer than usual and there’s less wind shear to tear apart storms.